 The Bottom Line

-FRED, which is maintained by the St. Louis Fed, is one of the most comprehensive databases in the world on both national and global economic indicators, with over 600,000 entries by yearend 2019.
+FRED, which is maintained by the St. Louis Fed, is one of the most comprehensive databases in the world on both national and global economic indicators, with hundreds of thousands of data sets.
 Most of these data are organized into time series, showing how any given data point has changed over time.

 The St. Louis Fed’s research department also publishes original research through a variety of sources, such as its working paper series and quarterly periodicals.
 It is one of the most well-regarded economic research institutions in the world.
 FRED is relied on by businesses, academics and journalists alike, and is considered to add hundreds of billions of dollars’ worth of value to the economy.

 - Consider talking to a financial advisor about how FRED can provide you with information that is useful to your personal finance and investment decisions.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Besides benefiting from FRED resources, you can broaden your knowledge base by becoming familiar with behavioral economics.
 For years researchers presumed that every person is a so-called “rational actor.”
 But behavioral economics explores how our understanding of money changes if we assume that people act emotionally, impulsively or irrationally.